|Birth Name||Dhanpat Rai Shrivastava|

-- Reportedly, Premchand never found solace in his native village Lamahi where he had a troubled family life, and it was during a heated argument between Premchand and his wife that she left him for her father’s home; never to return to him.
+- Reportedly, Premchand never found solace in his native village Lamahi where he had a troubled family life, and it was during a heated argument between Premchand and his wife that she left him and went to her father’s home; never to return to him again.

 - In 1906, when he got remarried to a child widow named Shivarani Devi, he had to face a huge social condemnation for this act; as getting married to a widow was considered a taboo at that time.
 Later, after his death, Shivarani Devi published a book on him titled ‘Premchand Ghar Mein.’

-- Premchand’s inclination towards national activism led him to write several articles to encourage India’s freedom movement.
+- Premchand’s inclination towards national activism led him to write several articles; encouraging India’s freedom movement.
 Initially, he favoured moderates like Gopal Krishna Gokhale, but later, he shifted to extremists like Bal Gangadhar Tilak.

 - It was Munshi Daya Narain Nigam, the editor of the Urdu magazine Zamana, who had advised him the pseudonym “Premchand.”

 - In 1914, when Premchand started writing in Hindi for the first time, he had already become a popular fiction writer in Urdu.